 The first route I recommend is about 16km long.
 It starts from the small beach of Baia della Pergola , easily reachable by car.
 With the kayaks you will go north to the beach of Baia San Felice .
 Along the way you can admire a myriad of caves, including the famous Grotte Sfondate , small and large.
 I highly recommend, once you arrive at the Bay of San Felice, to stretch a little longer and pass under the famous Arco di San Felice .
 Here you can see a video of a kayaking tour in 2019.

-Best kayak tour n° 3
+Best kayak tour in Puglia n° 3

 DISTANCE: 17km (to and fro)